Worker Protection Standard

 Labor Contractors

-Under WPS, a labor contractor is a person, other than a commercial pesticide handler, who employs workers or handlers to perform tasks on an agricultural establishment for an agricultural employer or a commercial pesticide handler employer.
-The labor contractor can be assigned WPS responsibilities (such as providing pesticide safety training) but is not responsible for WPS compliance on the agricultural establishment or commercial pesticide handling establishment.
+Under the WPS, a labor contractor is a person, other than a commercial pesticide handler, who employs workers or handlers to perform tasks on an agricultural establishment on behalf of an agricultural employer or a commercial pesticide handler employer.

 Commercial Establishments

-If you operate a business in which you, or the people you employ as handlers, apply pesticides that are used in the production of agricultural plants in any of the businesses listed above, you must comply with the WPS.
-Read Chapter 5 of the How to Comply Manual for more information on your responsibilities.
+If you operate a business where you or your employees apply pesticides used in the production of agricultural plants on any of the establishments listed above, you must comply with the Worker Protection Standard (WPS).
+For more details on your responsibilities, refer to Chapter 5 of the How to Comply manual.

-*If your employees are licensed commercial pesticide applicators, you do not need to provide handler pesticide safety training.
-However, you must comply with all other WPS provisions for Commercial Pesticide Handling Establishments.
+Note: If your employees are licensed commercial pesticide applicators, you are not required to provide WPS handler pesticide safety training.
+However, you must still comply with all other WPS requirements for Commercial Pesticide Handling Establishments.

 Crop Advisors

-If you operate a business in which you or the people you employ act as crop consultants or crop scouts, meaning that you assess pest numbers or damage, pesticide distribution, or the status, condition, or requirements of agricultural plants, you must comply with the WPS.
+If you operate a business where you or your employees act as crop consultants or crop scouts—assessing pest numbers or damage, pesticide distribution, or the status, condition, or requirements of agricultural plants—you must comply with the WPS.

-Non-certified crop advisors must be provided with the WPS protections required for worker or handler activities depending on the tasks being conducted by the crop advisor.
-The crop advisor employer (including the self-employed crop advisor) is responsible for providing all required WPS protections to noncertified crop advisors.
+Non-certified crop advisors must be provided with the same WPS protections required for workers or handlers, depending on the tasks they perform.
+The crop advisor employer—including self-employed crop advisors—is responsible for ensuring compliance with all WPS protections for non-certified crop advisors.

-More information on the exemptions and exceptions for crop advisors is found in Chapter 6 of the How to Comply Manual.
+For more information on exemptions and exceptions for crop advisors, refer to Chapter 6 of the How to Compl manual.

 Information